 Saving Smiles and Taking Away Pain

 Dental emergencies can happen anytime and anywhere to anyone.
 When one occurs, it’s easy to feel stressed and not know what to do.
 Should you go to the emergency room?
 Should you call Dr. Teasdale at Advanced Dental Arts NW?
-Unless there’s bleeding that doesn’t stop even after 10 minutes or broken bones, your first call should be to our office.
-In fact, you should save our practice’s number in your phone right now.
+Unless there’s bleeding that doesn’t stop even after 10 minutes or broken bones, your first call for emergency dentistry in Portland, OR should be to our dental office.
+In fact, you should save our dental office’s number in your phone right now.
 That way, when or if a dental emergency strikes, you’ll be ready to call us and get an appointment right away.

 Why Choose Advanced Dental Arts NW for Emergency Dentistry?

 - Compassionate Dental Team with Years of Experience

 Before you do anything, make sure to stay calm and assess the situation.
 In nearly every case, you’ll need to call us right away so that we can get you on the schedule as soon as possible.
 This phone call will also allow us to provide specific guidance for dealing with the emergency until you come in.
 Below are just some of the potential situations you may face and how to respond to increase the likelihood of successful treatment.